-Hill Start Assist (HSA) - If Equipped
+Hill Start Assist (HSA) - Manual Transmission Only

-The HSA system is designed to assist the driver in launching a vehicle on an incline.
-HSA will maintain the level of brake pressure the driver inputs for a short duration once the driver takes his foot off of the brake pedal.
-If the driver does not apply the throttle during this short duration, the system will release brake pressure and the vehicle will roll down the incline.
-The system will release brake pressure in proportion to the amount of throttle applied.
+The HSA system is designed to assist the driver when starting a vehicle from a stop on a hill.
+HSA will maintain the level of brake pressure the driver applied for a short period of time after the driver takes their foot off of the brake pedal.
+If the driver does not apply the throttle during this short period of time, the system will release brake pressure and the vehicle will roll down the hill.
+The system will release brake pressure in proportion to amount of throttle applied as the vehicle starts to move in the intended direction of travel.